-Primarily, the grant should be used to cover travelling costs in connection with education or knowledge exchange within the fields mentioned above.
+Primarily, the grant should be used in connection with education or knowledge exchange within the fields mentioned above.
 You can also apply for a scholarship to cover running expenses for bachelor or master theses, for instance for equipment, laboratory expenses or printing of reports.
 When the restrictions due to the Corona pandemic allows it, the grant could also be used for travel expenses.

 If applications are to be ranked, employees within forest seed and plant production and breeding will generally be given preference over students.

 The activity in question MUST be relevant in a Nordic setting, and contribute to a common Nordic benefit within the fields mentioned above.
 The main part of the activity must take place after the application deadline.
 The scholarship may cover costs to take part in the NordGen Forest thematic days or conferences.

 We emphasize the importance of gender balance and we will take that into account when we make our decisions. we also welcome people with other genders than female/male to apply.

 Maximum amount is 20 000 NOK.
 The activity must be finished within one year from the granting of the scholarship.

 The application should primarily be written in English, but may be written in a Nordic language if needed.
 A summary and budget should however always be in English.
 Please contact the NordGen Forest secretariat if you have any questions regarding the application.
 Next application period will open in December 2023.